The results are in! Please welcome your incoming elected State Council Representatives for 2023:

 It may be in your best interest to not only talk to students on your campus, but to find out what students want and need at the satellite campuses too.

 To get your message across about why people should vote for you, you can use almost any method you like.
-Be as creative as you want, however, there are a few rules that you must follow and there are electoral offences that can carry a penalty.
+Be as creative as you want, however, there are a few rules that you must follow and there are electoral offenses that can carry a penalty.

 Please refer to the TUSA Election Policy for important information regarding campaigning, posters, electoral material and other election rules.
-All of the information about the election will be placed on the TUSA website.

 As per the TUSA Election Policy an Election Tribunal is appointed each year to receive complaints, investigate alleged breaches of electoral rules and determine appropriate disciplinary action.

-Members of the Election Tribunal for 2020 are:
+Members of the Election Tribunal for 2021 are:

-- Sam Gorringe – TUSA General Manager
+- Sam Gorringe – TUSA Chief Executive Officer

 - Kate Davey – TUSA Student Advocacy & Welfare Officer